Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/Activities/06_sed_activity/unsolved/readme.md

 ## Activity File: Using sed

-- You continue in your role as security analyst at Wonka Corp.
+- You continue in your role as security analyst at Candy Corp.

-- Your manager believes there is a new cybercriminal trying, but failing, to log into several administrative websites owned by Wonka.
+- Your manager believes there is a new cybercriminal trying, but failing, to log into several administrative websites owned by Candy Corp.

 - Your manager wants to find out information about this cybercriminal before they get unauthorized access.